nicodewet/gambler/README.md

 * Following the [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)
 * Thinking about statelessness
 * Thinking about security concerns
-* Thinking were to place core business logic - and deciding that the core of the app would be server-side
+* Thinking where to place core business logic - and deciding that the core of the app would be server-side
 * I resisted the temptation to invent validation logic at all layers where there was significant uncertainty (e.g. the formatting of a valid loyalty scheme card number)